-Value g states the maximum number of transport connections that can be sustained by TS applications (ICMX and XTI applications) via the CMX automaton at the same time.
+Value g states the maximum number of transport connections that can be sustained via the CMX automaton at the same time.

 TSP

 Value a specifies the number of transport service providers (TSPs) served by the CMX automaton.
 Value g specifies the maximum number of TSPs that CMX can serve.